abeauchamp96/Link/readme.md

 ## About <a name = "about"></a>

-Automa is a general discord bot where contains some misc commands, to remind about something and event notify a new video from youtube.
+Link is a general discord bot where contains some misc commands.
 It deployed on raspberry pi 4 and it's written in C# with the latest .NET release.

-## Getting Started <a name = "getting_started"></a>

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.

-### Prerequisites

-Make sure you have installed the latest [.NET SDK](https://dotnet.microsoft.com/download/dotnet/5.0).

-### Installing

-*Work in progress*

 ## Authors <a name = "authors"></a>